6 Tips To Help Your Subject Matter Expert Create Effective eLearning Content

 How You Can Help Your Subject Matter Expert Create Effective eLearning Content

 An experienced Subject Matter Expert is one of the most valuable assets you can have at your disposal.
 The key is knowing how to help them create an amazing eLearning course.
-In this article, I’ll share 6 top tips you can use to give your Subject Matter Expert the guidance they need to create effective online content.
+In this article, I’ll share 6 top tips you can use to give your Subject Matter Expert the guidance they need to create effective online training courses.

 Your Subject Matter Experts may be in charge of identifying the key takeaways and narrowing the scope of your eLearning course material.
 However, that doesn’t mean they have to go it alone.
 In fact, there are a variety of ways that Instructional Designers can help their Subject Matter Experts create more effective and engaging eLearning content.
 Not only will this speed up the eLearning development process, but it also boosts the benefits your audience is going to receive.
 Here are 6 tips and techniques for offering a helping hand to your Subject Matter Expert.